Exploring Hyper-Parameter Optimization for Neural Machine Translation on GPU Architectures: Background

 \subsubsection{Dropout}

-In a fully-connected, feed-forward neural network, dropout randomly retains connections within hidden layers while discarding others \cite{srivastava2014dropout}.
-Equation~\ref{eq:dropout} displays a standard hidden update function on the left, whereas a version that decides whether to retain a connection is displayed on the right. $\hat{\mathbf{y}}^{(l)}$ is the thinned output layer, and retaining a network connection is decided by a Bernoulli random variable $r^{(l)}$ with probability $p(\cdot)=1$.
+In a fully-connected, feed-forward neural network, \textit{dropout} randomly retains connections within hidden layers while discarding others \cite{srivastava2014dropout}.
+Table~\ref{tab:drop} displays a standard hidden update function on the top, whereas a version that decides whether to retain a connection is displayed on the bottom. $\hat{\mathbf{y}}^{(l)}$ is the thinned output layer, and retaining a network connection is decided by a Bernoulli random variable $r^{(l)}$ with probability $p(\cdot)=1$.